boyugou/boyugou.github.io/index.md

 ## Education

 - The Ohio State Univeristy, US
-  - Ph.D. in Computer Science and Engineering (Transited from M.S. since SU24)
+  - Ph.D. in Computer Science and Engineering
-  - 2023.08 - Present
+  - 2023.08 - Present (Transited from M.S.)

 - ShanghaiTech University, China
   - B.Eng in Computer Science and Technology